darceyferg/BIOL3070-Ferguson/Warm-up-mosquitoes-TEMPLATE.md

 host_species_colors <- species_colors
 ```

-## **Interpretation of Barplot Visualization**
+## **Interpretation of Bar Plot Visualization**

+This bar plot is of how blood meal counts varied from bird species’
+blood meals we collected and the WNV presence.
+The chart on the left
+shows birds blood meals we collected with no WNV and the right the bird
-We saw a significant amount of house finches having a blood meal that
+bloods meals with WNV.
+We saw a significant amount of house finches
-contained WNV.
-This could be due to the abundance of the house finch and
+having a blood meal that contained WNV.
+This could be due to the
-the possiblility that the house finch is a good amplifierhost of WNV.
+abundance of the house finch and the possibility that the house finch is
+a good amplifier host of WNV.
+One limitation to this data is not being
+able to examine birds on a wider scale.
+We were limited to the Salt Lake
+City area.
+This has an impact on how our data could be applied to other
+places because we do not have a wider spread data set.
+Overall though we
+see a significant change in the house finches in Salt Lake City area
+having a lot of blood meals that contained WNV in our study.

 # **Generalized Linear Modeling**

-House finch GLM:
+Generalized linear modeling regression of house finches’ blood meals
+containing WNV compared to the location that the mosquitoes were
+collected from.

 ``` r
 #glm with house finch alone against binary +/_